henrybarreto/henrybarreto.github.io/_posts/2021-01-01-creating-a-gui-for-rust-application.md

 ---
 layout: post
 title: Creating a GUI for a Rust application
+description:
+    Learn how to create a Graphical User Interface (GUI) for your Rust application using GTK and Glade.
+Follow a step-by-step guide to build a simple desktop application named 'Name This Color', allowing users to select a color and assign it a name.
+Explore Rust code snippets, understand memory management concepts like Rc and RefCell, and discover project structure tips.
+Make your Rust application user-friendly with this comprehensive tutorial.
+keywords: rust, gui, gtk, glade, tutorial
 ---

 I suppose the majority of beginner programmers aspire to create something